yolosec/deadcodeBlog/_posts/2016-11-05-Wardriving-Bratislava-10-2016.markdown

 flaws in generating a default password for the WiFi.
 People using the default password were in potential danger, attackers could tamper with the router or their LAN.

-The part of the article was also Wardriving in Brno, Czech Republic.
+A part of the article was also Wardriving in Brno, Czech Republic.
 We discovered there were vulnerable routers out there.
-After 8 months we found interesting to repeat the wardriving experiment in a different city to see whether pattern changed.
+After 8 months we found it interesting to repeat the wardriving experiment in a different city to see whether the pattern changed.

 ## Setup